National Gumdrop Day (February 15)

 Who Invented It?

-The creation of gumdrops is often credited to Percy S. Truesdell, a chemist and candy manufacturer known as the “Gumdrop King.”
+Gumdrops are often linked to Percy S. Truesdell, a candy manufacturer known as the “Gumdrop King.”

 **This post may contain affiliate links.
 As an Amazon Associate and a participant in other affiliate programs, I earn a commission on qualifying purchases.**